-Funding Source means for each investment, the agency must identify the funding source and budgetary resources, including the MAX funding codes used for the investment.
+Exhibit 53A includes all funding for the IT investments, from all funding sources.
+This means that for each investment, the agency must identify the funding source and budgetary resources, including the OMB Budget Account codes used for the investment.
 An agency should add as many funding source line items as are appropriate for the investment.

-To avoid double counting or under counting, the totals of the funding amounts for an investment must match the main investment line item, represented with the investment category of "00," "24," or "48."
-See definition in section 4.
+To avoid double counting or under counting for E-Gov and/or multi-agency collaboration investments, the totals of the funding amounts for an investment must match the main investment line item.
+To that end, an investment's managing partner Exhibit 53 should only include funding from its own agency, while the Exhibit 300 will also include all partner agency contributions.